 - 3 To qualify for the Postgraduate Certificate in Advanced Nursing Practice, a student must achieve 60 points by successfully completing the requirements in the structure below. - 4 A student may substitute papers with other relevant postgraduate papers with the approval of the programme leader.

-60 points from HEAL816, HEAL823, HEAL824, NURS801, NURS804, NURS805, PHMY803
+HEAL816, HEAL823, HEAL824, NURS801, NURS804, NURS805, PHMY803